 We’re Over It's Puny Tires

 In time, you can start to lose that love.
 And you begin to wonder, is it time for a change?
 In 2017, Ford made some cosmetic changes to the Super Duty line.
 Then they squeezed just a little more horsepower and torque out of the 6.7L.
+The tires tires were smaller than we wanted, even the best air compressor wouldn't help us.

 For a little while, we were tempted to upgrade to a 2019 Ford truck.
 Until we saw those price tags.
 Whoa!
 We’re not penny pinchers here, but come on, Ford.
 Seriously?